GSQ12345/want-to-hide-map-example/README.md

 ## License

-This project is licensed under the Creative Commons BY-NC-ND 4.0 License.
+This project is licensed under **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
 See the [LICENSE](./LICENSE) file for details.